mtaylor/undercloud-live/README.md

 libvirt instance for the baremetal nodes.
 This makes it easier to use vm's for everythng, but, there is some host setup that needs to be done.

-First, boot 2 vm's for the control node and leaf node.

-Perform the following steps on the host to set it up:
+Each step below (where applicable) is prefaced with what system to run it on.
+ * HOST - the virtualization host you're using to run vm's
+ * CONTROL - undercloud control node
+ * LEAF - undercloud leaf node

-1. Clone the repositories for tripleo-incubator and undercloud-live.
+1. [HOST] Clone the repositories for tripleo-incubator and undercloud-live.

         git clone https://github.com/openstack/tripleo-incubator
         git clone https://github.com/agroup/undercloud-live

-1. Define $TRIPLEO_ROOT, and prepend it to your path.
+1. [HOST] Define $TRIPLEO_ROOT, and prepend it to your path.

         export TRIPLEO_ROOT=/full/path/to/tripleo-incubator/scripts
         export PATH=$TRIPLEO_ROOT:$PATH

-1. Define environment variables for the baremetal nodes.
+1. [HOST] Define environment variables for the baremetal nodes.

         export NODE_CPU=1
         export NODE_MEM=2048
         export NODE_DISK=20
         export NODE_ARCH=amd64

-1. Setup the brbm openvswitch bridge and libvirt network.
+1. [HOST] Setup the brbm openvswitch bridge and libvirt network.

         setup-network

-1. Create the baremetal nodes.
+1. [HOST] Create the baremetal nodes.
 Specify the path to your undercloud-live checkout as needed.
 Save the output of this command, you will need it later.

         undercloud-live/bin/nodes.sh

-1. Create a vm for the control node, and one for the leaf node.
+1. [HOST] Create a vm for the control node, and one for the leaf node.
 Before starting the vm for the leaf node, edit it's libvirt xml and add the following as an additional network interface.